jlevy/on-books/README.md

 # On Books

 This is a collection of readings and notes on the past, present, and future of books.
-The topic is too vast to aspire for completeness, but the idea here is to identify notable or highly useful books, articles, and resources that relate to every stage of writing and publishing books—and the technologies supporting it in the future.
+The topic is vast, but the idea here is to identify notable or highly useful books, articles, and resources that relate to every stage of writing and publishing books—and the technologies supporting it in the future.

+🚧 This list is far from complete.
+Please help suggest items via PR or to [@ojoshe](https://twitter.com/ojoshe)!

 ## History and General